bitfocus/companion-module-aja-kipro/HELP.md

 This module will allow you to control the AJA Ki Pro and Ki Pro Ultra series recorders.

 ### Configuration
-* Enter the IP Address of the device in the instance settings.
+* Enter the IP Address of the KiPro.
-* Set a request interval in milliseconds.
-Setting it to 0 will stop polling.
+* Enter the password for the KiPro.
+If authentication is not used leave blank.

 ### To use the module
 Add an action to a button and choose the action you wish to use.